lshippy/db-observability-demo/README.md

 # MySQL Database Observability with Grafana and Alloy

+> **TESTING AND DEMONSTRATION PURPOSES ONLY**
+>
+> This repository is designed for testing, learning, and demonstration purposes.
+It is **NOT intended for production use**.
+The configurations use default passwords, simplified security settings, and are optimized for ease of setup rather than security or performance.

 This repository provides two main use cases for MySQL database observability:

 1. **[Database Load Testing & Performance Monitoring](#use-case-1-database-load-testing--performance-monitoring)** - Generate synthetic database load and monitor performance